 These passive income ideas work for beginners and seasoned hustlers alike.

-If you have a blog, you can easily incorporate affiliate products in your posts to make money.
+If you have a blog, you can easily incorporate affiliate products in your posts to make money and earn passive income.

-Even if you do not have a blog, you can still make money by promoting affiliate links on social media like Facebook, Instagram, Pinterest, Twitter and even through word of mouth.
+Even if you do not have a blog, you can still make money by promoting affiliate links on social media like Facebook, Instagram, Pinterest, and Twitter, and even through word of mouth.

 Get your creative juices flowing and write an ebook.

-With online platforms like Amazon kindle direct publishing, self-publishing is your work is possible and much less cumbersome than the traditional way of going about it.
+With online platforms like Amazon’s Kindle Direct Publishing, self-publishing your work is possible and much less cumbersome than the traditional way of going about it.

 If you are located outside the United States, see how you can avoid the 30% withholding tax when you sell your ebook on Amazon.